 Utilise application performance monitoring (APM) tools or similar solutions to track response times of these key user flows.

-4. Checking the response of various Request and File Sizes
+4. Check the response of various request and file sizes

 Testing how your application responds to different requests and file sizes is a critical aspect of ensuring optimal performance and reliability.